turbopape/postagga/README.md

 The errors will be reported as a collection mapping each rule to what step and state did the parser fail.
-This can be quite large, so be carefule not to spit the contents of the result directly in your REPL, you can test on the **:errors** being _nil_ and work with the **:data** value:
+This can be quite large, so be careful not to spit the contents of the result directly in your REPL, you can test on the **:errors** being _nil_ and work with the **:data** value: